yellowbean/absbox-doc/docs/source/modeling.rst

 one-off fee
 ^^^^^^^^^^^^^^^^^^

-with a balance and will be paid off once it paid down to zero
+with a oustanding balance and will be paid off once it paid down to zero

 recurrance fee
 ^^^^^^^^^^^^^^^^

 a fix amount fee which occurs by defined ``Date Pattern``

 percentage fee
 ^^^^^^^^^^^^^^^^^^^